-Credit award rationales for distance education delivery of courses or programs generally do not use

-- the traditional lecture/laboratory/practicum formulas for credit calculations (See Section 3-1-515, Course and Program Measurement). - (d) Curriculum must be administered in a way that maintains security of access.
+- Credit award rationales for distance education delivery of courses or programs generally do not use the traditional lecture/laboratory/practicum formulas for credit calculations (See Section 3-1-515, Course and Program Measurement). - (d) Curriculum must be administered in a way that maintains security of access. - (e) Institutions must demonstrate that the student who registers for a distance education course or program is the same student who participates in and completes the course or program and receives the academic credit.
+The verification method, at the option of the institution, may include a secure login and pass code, proctored examinations, and other appropriate student authentication or verification technology.